 Design Thinking: Futurefuel.io

 Futurefuel.io is a series A funding fintech startup aiming to crush student debt.
-This project is my reflections about my six-month product design internship.
+This project is my reflection on my six-month product design journey.

 Scope & Timeline